 The Office of Corporate Compliance is responsible for developing and fostering a culture of ethical conduct.
-The Office of Corporate Compliance is charged with the duty of providing education, training, and guidance to workforce members and implementing a compliance program that prevents, detects, and corrects accidental or intentional violations of federal and state laws or regulations and/or Harris Health policies and this Code of Conduct.
+The Office of Corporate Compliance is charged with the duty of providing education, training and guidance to workforce members and implementing a compliance program that prevents, detects and corrects accidental or intentional violations of federal and state laws or regulations and/or Harris Health policies and this Code of Conduct.

-Our Compliance Officer provides direction for the compliance program and is responsible for incorporating the compliance program within Harris Health's operations and programs through collaboration with executive leadership.
-The Compliance Officer also has a direct line of communication to the Board of Trustees.
+Carolynn Jones, Harris Health's Chief Compliance and Risk Officer, provides executive-level direction for the compliance program and is responsible for incorporating the compliance program within Harris Health's operations and programs through collaboration with executive leadership.
+The Chief Compliance and Risk Officer also has a direct line of communication with and independent responsibility to the Board of Trustees.

-The Board of Trustees' Corporate Compliance and Audit Committee assists the Board of Trustees in its oversight responsibilities of the Corporate Compliance Office's efforts to cultivate an ethical and compliant culture and sets the tone for a culture of compliance within Harris Health.
+The Board of Trustees' Compliance and Audit Committee assists the Board of Trustees in its oversight responsibilities of the Office of Corporate Compliance's efforts to cultivate an ethical and compliant culture and set the tone for a culture of compliance within Harris Health.